 - Repaired and conserved stonework and carvings, inside and out

-- A design team is overseeing the project, led by the Duke and Duchess
+- A design team oversaw the project, led by the Duke and Duchess

-- The design team includes the architect Peter Inskip, interiors expert David Milinaric and art historian Jonathan Bourne
+- The design team included the architect Peter Inskip, interiors expert David Milinaric and art historian Jonathan Bourne

 - Head of Special Projects, Sean Doxey, managed the project with Rupert Symmons at Fanshawe project management